LinkedIn Guide

 Btw if you use Salesrobot to send and manage your connection requests, it’ll keep an eye on your pending connection requests and withdraw old requests for you, so you don't have to do it manually.

-This fix is applicable for reasons #4 and #7.
+This fix is applicable for reasons #4 - The person you’re connecting with blocked you and #7 - You’re facing technical glitches

 Like any social platform, LinkedIn has rules to maintain a respectful and professional atmosphere.
 These guidelines are there for a reason - to ensure a pleasant experience for all users.